A woman with a sad expression stands in front of three doctors, who tower over her like mountains with their backs turned.

 How Getting Diagnosed With NASH Made Me Feel

-My specialist told me I would either be dead or in need of a new liver in five years if I didn’t try to reverse my liver disease and carry on down the path I was on.
+My specialist told me I would either be dead or in need of a new liver in 5 years if I didn’t try to reverse my liver disease and carry on down the path I was on.

 I was 28 when I was diagnosed with NASH